 b.
-There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs);
+There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs);c.
+What you know about the imagery suggests the content depicts sexual acts which are unusual for f.
+There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or self-harming.

-c.
-What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent;
+- the child's development stage or are violent; - d.

-- d.
 The imagery involves sexual acts; - e.
 The imagery involves anyone aged 12 or under;